French Press vs Drip Coffee Maker

 It’s a simple design, all things considered.
 A cylindrical container is filled with an appropriate amount of coffee, you add some hot water (but not boiling water), give it a quick stir, place the lid on top allowing it to brew for the appropriate amount of time, and then push the plunger-filter downwards at a slow rate, forcing the coffee grounds to the bottom while the delicious brewed coffee stays on top.

 But like any time you make coffee, there's a science and an art (1) to coffee making with the press.
-If you want to become an expert, you might want to check out this article: how to use a french press.
+If you want to become an expert, you might want to check out this article: how to use a french press, or watch our in house expert brewer, Steven, make the perfect cup:

 Drip Coffee Makers